AkriviPapazoglou/AkriviPapazoglou.github.io/bio.md

 ## Professional Experience
 **5/2014 – up to now:** Team Leader at Technical Support Department, *"Telecommunications Organization"*
+* Prepare daily workloads for staff and co-ordinate the daily allocation of work.
+* Motivate the team to achieve high standards and KPI targets.
+* Deal with and resolving problems and issues which arise.
+* Mentor and train up junior and new staff.
+* Monitor and report on standards and performance targets.
+* Arrange and chair weekly team meetings, focusing on targets and achievements.
+* Ensuring all administrative and IT records are entered and updated correctly.
+* Provide prompt and accurate information on individual performance

 **4/2012 – 5/2014:** Technical Support Agent, *"Telecommunications Organization"*